bmolnar91/workbook/module_web_with_python.md

 Decorators add functionality to an existing code.
 This is also called _metaprogramming_ as a part of the program tries to modify another part of the program at _compile time_.

 A decorator is a callable that returns a callable.

-Basically, a decorator takes in a function, adds some functionality and returns it.
+Basically, a decorator is a function that can run logic before and after the function it "decorates".
+It takes in the function, adds some functionality to it, and returns it.

 ```python
 def make_pretty(func):